-- Praise her for taking her time to get it just right.
+- Praise her for taking her time to get it right.

-Don’t accept mediocre work
+3. Don’t accept mediocre work

-Slow down—it’s not a race
+4. Slow down—it’s not a race

 I get it.
 Kids are all about racing and winning and who’s the fastest, oldest, tallest, you name it.

 You can instill the value of a job well done by focusing more on the process instead of the final outcome.
-Don’t accept shoddy work or nag them to do things.
-Explain why doing a good job is important, and take it slow and not focus on rushing so much.
+Don’t accept shoddy work or nag her to do things.
+Explain why doing a good job is important, and encourage her to take it slow and not focus on rushing so much.

 - How to Teach Our Kids to Embrace Mistakes